These are the notes from a recent day-long workshop on understanding the Sambucus species on a deeper level than just taking Elderberry syrup.

 In the ponderosa zone, it prefers a little extra moisture than what is available by seasonal rainfall so it is often found along roadsides and in drainages, even shallow ones.

-Sambucus spp. is used in landscaping locally and is available from native plant nurseries regionally.
+Sambucus spp. is used in landscaping locally in Flagstaff and is available from native plant nurseries regionally.

-There are widely varying accounts of the toxicity potential of Sambucus depending on the species, method of processing and preparation and the plant part.
+There are widely varying accounts of the toxicity potential of Sambucus spp. depending on the species, method of processing and preparation, the plant part and dosage.

 After much research and discussion with others in the herb community, I have decided the following: